 - Pack the mixture into a meatloaf pan (ideal because the fat drains down) or shape it into a loaf in a cast iron skillet.

-- Brush the top with the vegetable oil.
+- Brush the top with the vegetable oil.1 tablespoon neutral vegetable oil for brushing the top of meatloaf

 - Bake for ~30 minutes, until the internal temperature is 165°F.

-- If using the hoisin glaze, brush the glaze on to the top of the meatloaf, and continue baking for 5 minutes.
+- If using the hoisin glaze, brush the glaze on to the top of the meatloaf, and continue baking for 5 minutes.⅓ cup hoisin sauce

 - Remove the meatloaf from the oven and let stand for 5-10 minutes prior to cutting and serving.
-Garnish with chopped green onions and the toasted slivered almonds.
+Garnish with chopped green onions and the toasted slivered almonds.3 green onions, chopped, ¼ cup slivered almonds, toasted

-If you make this ground duck meatloaf, or if you want to see more duck recipes, please comment here or share a pic with me on Instagram!
+If you make this Peking duck-inspired duck meatloaf, or if you want to see more ground duck recipes, please leave a comment and rating here. or share a pic with me on Instagram!